suitux/fluent-dns/README.md

 # Fluent DNS

-Fluent DNS is a javascript based DNS that simplifies the work of mounting a DNS server and reduces it to a `npm start`.
+Fluent DNS is a javascript based DNS that simplifies the work of mounting a DNS server using the library [dns2](https://github.com/song940/node-dns) and reduces it to a `npm start`.

 ## Installation